EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 ## Enrollment/Re-enrollment of Clients (/sen, /sren) ##

-Existing EST standards specifies the enrollment request to be a PKCS#10 formated message {{RFC2986}}.
+Existing EST standards specify the enrollment request to be a PKCS#10 formated message {{RFC2986}}.
 The essential information fields for the CA to verify are the following:

 * Information about the subject, here condensed to the subject common name,
 * subject public key, and